jatin-98/token/README.md

 ```

-3. If you do not want to store tokens inside your directory, change  STORE_TOKENS to false:
+3. To avoid storing tokens within your directory, simply set the value of STORE_TOKENS to false:

 ```shell
 <?php